ODaal/Basic_RayTracing/README.md

 A quick look at the overall behavioural simulation:
 <img width="2148" height="1240" alt="image" src="https://github.com/user-attachments/assets/ed6a3dbf-a546-448d-818a-7c1d648bc124" />

+🎯 4 pixels are generated in 44 cycles (maths taking up 32 cycles) at a 25 MHz speed.
+Considering the ressources available with the Pynq Z2, the goal is to achieve a 15 fps with 640x480p image quality using 2 parallelized Ray cores, considering the limited number of DSPs.
+By optimazing the overall logic, an estimated 30 fps can be achieved by the end of the project using the PYNQ Z2.

   ## 🚧 Limitations
 - Objects and light source are hard-coded.